machinable-org/machinable/docs/guide/tasks.md

 ml.Task().component('optimization', [{'learning_rate': lr} for lr in (0.1, 0.01)])
 ```

 Note that the argument must be a list `[]` and not a tuple `()`.
-Tuples are being interpreted as merge operator and merge the containing elements together:
+Tuples are interpreted as a merge operator that merges the containing elements together:

 ```python
 ml.Task().component('optimization', ({'a': 1}, {'a': 2, 'b': 3}))